haptork/easyLambda/test/Readme.md

-Currently, it contains unit tests for accuracy and performance of various mapreduce units, meta helper classes and readFile algorithm.
+Currently, it contains unit tests for accuracy and performance of various mapreduce units, meta helper classes and fromFile algorithm.

 The tests use asserts (Perhaps can be changed to some library, later).